randombit/wycheproof-rs/README.md

 to test some code.
 This crate was born out of a desire to never ever have to do this again.
-It also does all the nice things I wanted but didn't have the time to do on previous attempts, like decoding the hex and base64 during deserializion, using enums to aid type checking, verifies that schemas match the expected one, etc.
+It also does all the nice things I wanted but didn't have the time to do on previous attempts, like decoding the hex and base64 during deserialization, using enums to aid type checking, verifying that schemas match the expected one, etc.

 Comments and patches are welcome.